spring-attic/spring-security-oauth/README.md

 None of these is essential for a pull request, but they will all help.
 They can also be added after the original pull request but before a merge.

-* Use the Spring Framework code format conventions (import `eclipse-code-formatter.xml` from the root of the project if you are using Eclipse).
+* Use the Spring Framework code format conventions.
+Import `eclipse-code-formatter.xml` from the root of the project if you are using Eclipse.
+If using IntelliJ, copy `spring-intellij-code-style.xml` to ~/.IntelliJIdea*/config/codestyles and select spring-intellij-code-style from Settings -> Code Styles.
 * Make sure all new .java files to have a simple Javadoc class comment with at least an @author tag identifying you, and preferably at least a paragraph on what the class is for.
 * Add the ASF license header comment to all new .java files (copy from existing files in the project)